 Regardless of the nuances shaping your relationship, here, you can expect to better understand your patterns.
 Once we’re able to identify habits and cycles that are no longer serving you, then we can begin to make actionable steps forward.

-At the Center of Mental Wellness, we’ve been helping couples for decades.
+At the Center of Mental Wellness in San Diego, we’ve been helping couples for decades.
 As long as you’re both committed to improving your relationship and engaging in the therapy process, you can improve your relationship and enjoy the sense of fulfillment you both deserve.

-It’s very common for one partner to be skeptical about couples or family counseling.
+It’s very common for one partner to be skeptical about couples or marriage therapy.
 If that’s the case, you’re welcome to seek out therapy as an individual.
 Oftentimes, when you’re able to model the positive outcomes of therapy to your partner—better communication and a new willingness to listen and problem-solve—your partner catches on fast.
 Soon, they will want to come in and complete the puzzle.

 If you’re reluctant to come on your own, we encourage you to explain to your partner that couples or marriage counseling could help you work through long-held and pressing issues.
 It takes two to tango, so if your relationship is suffering, you’ve likely both contributed to the disconnect.
 You can tell your partner that you both deserve to feel calm, connected and secure, and that you’re willing to examine changes you can make to help overcome unhelpful patterns.